AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 ## Datasets available for exporting {#datasets-to-export}

-The datasets that you can export depend on the Experience Platform application (Real-Time CDP, Adobe Journey Optimizer),the tier (Prime or Ultimate), and any add-ons that you purchased (for example: Data Distiller).
-See the [table in the UI tutorial page](/help/destinations/ui/export-datasets.md#datasets-to-export) to understand which datasets you can export.
+The datasets that you can export depend on the Experience Platform application (Real-Time CDP, Adobe Journey Optimizer), the tier (Prime or Ultimate), and any add-ons that you purchased (for example: Data Distiller).

+Refer to the [table on the UI tutorial page](/help/destinations/ui/export-datasets.md#datasets-to-export) to understand which datasets you can export.

 ## Supported destinations {#supported-destinations}